ouija/ChromeOS_Toshiba_Encore2/README.md

 -----  RTL8723BS builds with brunch r100:

+Note you have to edit the `Makefile` for the rtl8723bs driver and hardcode the full path to the folder of the source code or build will fail;  There are some entries at the beginning of this file, and another around line 244.

 Building 4.19 rtl8723bs driver involved using OLDER rockchip version as per [this thread](https://groups.google.com/g/android-x86/c/iwSFhlLyW7A/m/mKz0Th1JCAAJ):
 ```